Pennsylvania’s Whipple Dam State Park

 Be aware as you are walking along, there are a lot of tree roots crossing the path so watch your step.

-The trail descends down the ridge and then turns southwest toward Laurel Run.
+The trail descends the ridge and then turns southwest toward Laurel Run.

-This is the section of the trail where you may start to encounter some muddy conditions.
+This is the section of the trail where you may encounter some muddy conditions.

 The first of several bridges that you encounter will cross over Laurel Run at this point.